Facilitation of skin-to-skin care and parental involvement through the physical environment

 Statement of standard

 A physical environment that facilitates parent-infant closeness and skin-to-skin care is considered in NICU planning.
+Facilitation of skin-to-skin contact with parental and family involvement through the physical environment.

 Rationale